collin/air/README.md

 For use in two terminals that can find each other over the network.

+## Caveat

+Treat this as an interesting experiment and not as a secure means for transferring files within potentially adversarial network conditions.

 ## Requirements

 You'll need `node`.
 This project uses ESM Modules.
 Reccomend using node v12 and above.